qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 combined afterwards.
 A symbol can consist of several :guilabel:`Symbol layers`.
 The following settings are possible:

-* :guilabel:`Symbol layer type` You have the possibility to use Ellipse markers, Font markers, Simple markers, SVG markers and Vector Field markers
+* :guilabel:`Symbol layer type`: You have the possibility to use Ellipse markers, Font markers, Simple markers, SVG markers and Vector Field markers
 * :guilabel:`Size`
 * :guilabel:`Angle`
 * :guilabel:`Colors`
 * :guilabel:`Border width`
-* :guilabel:`Offset X,Y` You can shift the symbol in x- or y-direction
+* :guilabel:`Offset X,Y`: You can shift the symbol in x- or y-direction

 Note that once you have set the size in the lower levels the size of the whole symbol can be changed with the :guilabel:`Size` menu in the first level again.
 The size of